KrissB99/KrissB99/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a Frontend Developer with a love for crafting clean, responsive, and user-friendly interfaces that combine form and function.

-With over 3 years of experience, including full-stack development at Nokia, I've grown into a frontend specialist—working with React, TypeScript, Material UI, and modern frameworks to build intuitive apps that make complex workflows feel effortless.
+With over 3 years of experience, including full-stack development at Nokia, I've grown into a frontend specialist—working with React, TypeScript, Shadcn, and modern frameworks to build intuitive apps that make complex workflows feel effortless.
 I'm passionate about UI/UX, performance, and building components that scale beautifully.

 🎨 By day: Frontend developer delivering impactful web interfaces that support automation and enterprise tools.
 💡 By night: UI/UX enthusiast and indie builder, experimenting with new design systems, animations, and AI-driven user experiences.